pulumi/pulumi-hugo/themes/default/content/blog/extending-pulumi-languages-with-yaml-cue-jsonnet-rust/index.md

     compiler: jsonnet index.jsonnet
 ```

-Then we can provide th `index.jsonnet` file.
+Then we can provide the `index.jsonnet` file.
 Here's the same example as above, but in JSONNET.

 ```jsonnet
 {